williamjwall/williamjwall.github.io/blog/posts/articles/celestial-structures.md

 ## Conclusion

-Though we now chart the stars with telescopes and satellites, the ancient vision of layered heavens and a sovereign Throne endures in religious imagination.
 These celestial structures are not mere myth—they are **spiritual cartographies**, maps of longing and moral aspiration.
 In Judaism, Christianity, and Islam, the heavens declare not only the glory of God but also the hope of humanity: that above all, there is order, mercy, and a Throne that endures forever.